RCGAI/SimplyRetrieve/README.md

 - Fully localized, private and lightweight access to various sizes of open-source Large Language Models (LLMs)
 - Multi-user concurrent access to UI, utilizing Gradio's queue function

-A technical report about this tool will be made available soon at arXiv.
+A technical report about this tool is available at [arXiv](https://arxiv.org/abs/2308.03983).

 A short video about this tool is available at https://youtu.be/2N3NAi0N1TY